Commodity Watch

 Data center construction is a significant driver of domestic steel demand, and its growth has contributed to the overall consumption of steel in the US construction industry.
 While data centers represent a small portion of total construction spending, their rapid expansion, particularly over the last few years, has put pressure on steel prices.
 This demand, coupled with factors like megaprojects and tariffs, has led to higher steel prices, impacting data center construction costs.

-• May HRC – down $60 from April at $845/NT
+• August HRC – Down $50 from July at $820/NT

-• Steel lead times are now 4 to 6 weeks for HRC
+• Steel lead times are now 4 to 5 weeks for HRC

 Steel Pipe Supporting Documents & Resources

-As of May 5, 2025
+As of June 5, 2025

 Category Updates